nyc-crh/site/content/topics/black-latina-women/_index.md

 - title: 'Mae Mallory and the "Harlem Nine"'
   img: mae-mallory-and-daughter.jpg
   alt: A middle-aged Black woman holds the arm of her teenaged daughter.
 They stand in a doorway, likely at a school.
-  text: In 1957, a group of Harlem parents including mother of two and activist Mae Mallory, sued the Board of Education.
+  text: In 1957, a group of Harlem parents, including mother of two and activist Mae Mallory, sued the Board of Education.
 Then they organized a boycott to highlight segregation and inequality in their children’s junior high schools.
   btn:
     text: View primary sources
     url: /topics/black-latina-women/harlem-nine
-- title: Willie Mae Goodman fighting Willowbrook
+- title: Willie Mae Goodman Fighting Willowbrook
   img: willie-mae-and-marguerite-goodman.jpg
   alt: Marguerite Goodman and Willie Mae Goodman sit next to each other.
 Both are smiling.
-  text: Willie Mae Goodman and the Gouverneur Parents Association used legal suits,direct protest, and persuasion to try to improve the treatment of children with developmental disabilities like Margeurite Goodman.
+  text: Willie Mae Goodman and the Gouverneur Parents Association used legal suits, direct protest, and persuasion to try to improve the treatment of children with developmental disabilities like Margeurite Goodman.
   btn:
     text: View primary sources
     url: /topics/black-latina-women/gouverneur-parents-association